 Pistoia, a small and precious town in the heart of Tuscany, with many Romanesque and Renaissance monuments, is – for those who do not yet know it – an absolute surprise.
 It’s easy to get lost in its narrow streets and discover unexpected masterpieces like piazza del Duomo, one of the most evocative in Italy; the church of Sant’Andrea with the extraordinary pulpit by Giovanni Pisano; the Basilica of the Madonna of Humility, crowned by the imposing octagonal dome by Giorgio Vasari; piazza della Sala, with the Pozzo del Leoncino and many places to stop and enjoy the local food and wine specialties.

-Italian Capital of Culture in 2017, Pistoia enriches its cultural offer with the new museum system Fondazione Pistoia Musei: four distinct venues in the historical center to tell the story of this Tuscan city from its medieval origins to its visual culture of the 20th century, with a wide-ranging exhibition programme that gives special attention to contemporary art.
+Italian Capital of Culture in 2017, Pistoia enriches its cultural offer with the new museum system Pistoia Musei: four distinct venues in the historical center to tell the story of this Tuscan city from its medieval origins to its visual culture of the 20th century, with a wide-ranging exhibition programme that gives special attention to contemporary art.
 A networking – Palazzo de’ Rossi, Antico Palazzo dei Vescovi and San Salvatore – which has both endowed the city with pubblicy accessible art and beauty.
-In addition to these permanent additions to the cultural topography of Pistoia, the Fondazione Pistoia Musei is opening, in Palazzo Buontalenti, a programme of temporary exhibitions dedicated primarily to modern and contemporary art.
+In addition to these permanent additions to the cultural topography of Pistoia, Pistoia Musei is opening, in Palazzo Buontalenti, a programme of temporary exhibitions dedicated primarily to modern and contemporary art.